BarathBj/guvi_project/README.md

 # guvi_project - Youtube Data Harvesting Projects

 # need packages & library
-1.python -- used programming language
+1.python -- used programming language,
-2.pymongo -- mongodb
+2.pymongo -- mongodb,
-3.psycopg2 -- for connection PSQL database
+3.psycopg2 -- for connection PSQL database,
-4.pandas  -- package for dataframe
+4.pandas  -- package for dataframe,
-5.googleapiclient -- for api key
+5.googleapiclient -- for api key,
 6.streamlit -- need for web app

 api key creation - first we go to google console developer to create a new project and then select api services& credentials to click credentials and generate a Youtube API key and select a youtube api v3 and select need a function likes channel,comments,etc...